 A Sermon on Romans 14:1-4Read more

-Have you ever gotten into a disagreement with someone else about what you think the Bible teaches to be wrong or right on an issue that is not particularly clear?
-This is the topic at hand for this sermon on Romans 14:1-4, and Dr. Martyn Lloyd-Jones guides the listener through how to interact with this issue that is becoming more prominent in the church today.
+It is common for the Christian to have a disagreement with someone else about what they think the Bible teaches to be wrong or right on an issue that is not particularly clear.
+This is the topic at hand for this sermon on Romans 14:1–4 titled “Food and Drink” and Dr. Martyn Lloyd-Jones guides the listener through how to interact with this issue that is becoming more prominent in the church today.
 There are things in Scripture about which there is not a clear command.
 In this passage, it had to do with food sacrificed to idols.
 Because idols are not real, the food sacrificed to them means nothing.
 However, Paul encourages believers to watch out for their brothers and sisters in Christ and to avoid doing things that would make it easier to stumble because of the way they were raised.
 The immature Christian, says Dr. Lloyd-Jones, is characterized by making secondary issues primary ones.
-Yet, as he points out, we should not sit back and judge other Christians— it is the weak Christian who is most likely to do this.
+Yet, as he points out, one should not sit back and judge other Christians— it is the weak Christian who is most likely to do this.
 Why do they have this tendency?
-He says that it is due to the spirit of fear, and he explains his reasoning behind this.
-He encourages us to avoid falling into legalism and determining if or not people are Christians based off of our judgments— ultimately, that is up to the Lord, not us, and it allows us to live in a way that pleases the Lord and leave the consequences up to Him.
+He says that it is due to the spirit of fear and he explains his reasoning behind this.
+He encourages avoiding falling into legalism and determining if or not people are Christians based off of their judgments— ultimately, that is up to the Lord and it allows living in a way that pleases the Lord and leaving the consequences up to Him.

 Additional Scripture Translations